LukeKim32/WebAppConnREST/README.md

 Required additional feature:
  1. MySQL (or else db - for session retain)
  2. Host domain/ip for http request
+ 3. key file as using https (openSSL used for mine)
+ 4. Server activation with elevated privileges (ex. root)

 written in Node.js